 Scott is a leading social finance practitioner combining 20 years of banking and finance experience in the application of conventional tools of finance to social sector organizations.
 Scott assists in overcoming

-Tracy London is the Executive Director, University Campaigns at Simon Fraser University.
-Previously she served for five years as the Assistant Dean, Development with the Faculty of Land and Food Systems at the University of British Columbia.
+Tracy has over 15 years of experience in education philanthropy.
+Her commitment to sustainable food systems was cultivated during her five years as the Assistant Dean, Development and Alumni Engagement, with the Faculty of Land and Food Systems at The University of British Columbia.

 Heather Kelsall is a senior governance analyst at WATSON, supporting clients through comprehensive governance reviews and board, CEO and Peer evaluations.
 She leads projects throughout all stages of the client lifecycle from survey and interview design, interviewing, recommendation development, and report writing.

 Heather holds a Master of Science in Global Governance and Ethics from University College London and a Bachelor of Arts in Political Science from the University of British Columbia.
 As part of her MSc program, Heather completed advanced courses in qualitative and quantitative methods and wrote a comprehensive research-based dissertation.

 Prior to joining WATSON, Heather worked in the marketing department of a large global engineering firm.
 Heather interned with Amnesty International and was the content lead for the Bridging the Gap conference on international development at Engineers Without Borders.
 Heather grew up in Oakville, Ontario and has studied on three continents